simeretwondimu/simeretwondimu/README.md

 - 👋 Hi, i'm simeret

-      I’m currently learning to be  a  certified software engine
+      I’m currently learning to be  a  certified software engineer

 <!---